Farzana Bari: Feminism/human rights activism

 Bari raised her voice against the honor killings of women in Pakistan.
 In October 2016, as the National Assembly of Pakistan outlawed honor killing, Farzana Bari warned that this law could be bypassed as a judge has to decide first and foremost if a homicide is indeed a case of honor killing or not.

-Bari is a member of Women Democratic Front (WDF) which is a socialist democratic women's organization.
-She organized Aurat March along with WDF members in 2018, 2019 and 2020.

 Politics

 Bari also served as a senior leader and vice president of Awami Workers Party (AWP).
 She joined AWP since it was formed in 2012.
 She was elected as women secretary AWP in party's third central congress held in Lahore on 12-13 March.

 Articles

 Bari also wrote many articles as a columnist for The Express Tribune and Daily Times Pakistan.